10 Signs Your Hormone Levels Aren't Where They Should Be

 2. You need the pill to have a "normal" period.

 Birth control does not—I repeat, does not—fix your problematic period.
-The medication uses synthetic hormones to mimic pregnancy and prevent conception, but this blocks your body's natural rhythms and covers up your natural hormonal imbalance.
+The medication delivers a little bit of estrogen and progesterone, tricking the brain to think it is ovulating and therefore prevents conception.
+However, this blocks your body's natural rhythms and covers up your natural hormonal imbalance.

 Try: Weaning off the pill.
 The transition may not be easy, so it's extra important to build a strong foundation of healthy eating and lifestyle habits and find an alternative birth control method for contraception before you quit completely.